fenwayb/Mission-To-Mars/README.md

   # Overview

-  <p>For this project we were tasked with Splinter, BeautifulSoup, MongoDB, and Flask to scrape various websites about the planet Mars and create a website to display that information</p>
+  <p>For this project we were tasked with using Splinter, BeautifulSoup, MongoDB, and Flask to scrape various websites about the planet Mars and create a website to display that information</p>

   ## Results
 <p>The script successfully scrapes the following websites and displays it on a Flask webpage.
 The page was then further stylized with additional color using Bootstrap</p>